anderwhite/GG469/README.md

 **Creation of Study Area** - Course provided data included a file of 28 separate .TIF Landsat imagery files, each a square with an edge length of 2.5km and an area of 6.25km².
 When all layers were projected they form a square with an area of approx. 175km², however each of the external images had a black "border".

 Boarder was removed by adding "0" to the No Data Value property for the layer, which is remove some pixels from withing the map that had a value of "0", however it seamed a suitable workaround that did not ultimately affect the outcome of the map.
+The resulting image had an approx. area of 112km², and became the boundary for the remainder of the project.
 (See Before and after pictures)

 **BEFORE** - With Borders.
 ![TIF_WithBorder](/imgs/TIF_WithBorder2.jpg)